 A non-regulated biological sample is a material that does not pose a hazard to human health, the environment or to property.
 It is non-infectious, non-hazardous and non-toxic.
 Biological samples can be of human, animal, plant or other (bacterial, fungal, yeast, etc.) origin.
 Examples include; DNA, antibodies, proteins, etc. Directions on packaging and shipping non-regulated samples

-If you are unsure if your samples meet the definition of non-regulated, please contact OEHS at 577-1200.
+If you are unsure if your samples meet the definition of non-regulated, contact OEHS at 577-1200.

-When you are asking for assistance to ship a domestic package containing dangerous goods you must call 577-1200 at least the day before you are requesting the shipment to be sent.
+Requests to ship packages containing dangerous goods within the United States should be submitted at least the day before you would like it shipped.
 Complete the online form and return it to OEHS.

 Priority Overnight is the quickest way to ship, but also the most expensive.
 If your materials aren't on dry ice, and it isn't necessary for the package to arrive overnight, let us know on your form and we will ship them in a less expensive category.